AEMacBeath/battleships/README.md

 Battleships is a console based game where the player attempts to guess the location of the hidden ships by entering grid coordinates.
 This game is aimed at players of all ages looking for a quick and easy game to play.

-The players will be able to enter a username, select the board size and play the game.
+The players will be able to enter a username, select a board size and play the game.
 When the game is complete they will be given the option to play again if they want.

 Link to deployed website - [Battleships](https://battleships-am.herokuapp.com/)